GalenWong/galenwong.github.io/src/data/blogs/2019-09-15-body-as-a-medium-of-power-and-desire/index.md

 ---

 _Disclaimer:
-This ariticle was written for a class that I took in UCLA, Japan 70, during Fall 2019.
+This article was written for a class that I took in UCLA, Japan 70, during Fall 2019.
 No one is allowed to use this work without my authorization or you might violate academic integrity._

-__Before reading__: I make references to some scene of the film by marking its time in the foramt _(hh:mm:ss)_.
+__Before reading__: I make references to some scene of the film by marking its time in the format _(hh:mm:ss)_.
 For instance, _(01:30:05)_ means the scene happens at 1 hour 30 minutes and 5 seconds from the start of the film.